2020 Adult Ministry Offerings

-The Agape Circle meets the second Tuesday of each month at 10 am in the Library.
+The Agape Circle meets the second Tuesday of each month.
 We undertake several mission projects a year, support fellow members and enjoy an occasional lunch.
 We welcome new members and cherish the old.

 Esther is mainly compromised of moms of high schoolers and college students.
-Co-leaders are Kristin Dickey and Leigh Myers.
-This year, we will be reading and discussing Detours by Tony Evans.
 In the past, we have provided lunches for Habitat workers and for SACOH women.
 We also typically mail gift cards and notes of encouragement to our church’s college students before their final exams.

 Women Of The Church – Small Groups